Pairwise Covariates-adjusted Block Model for Community Detection: Spectral Clustering with Adjustment

 \subsection{A Brief Review on Spectral Clustering}

 First, we introduce some notations and briefly review the classical spectral clustering with $K$-means for SBM.
 Let $\mathbb{M}_{n,K}$ be the space of all $n\times K$ matrices where each row has exactly one 1 and $(K-1)$ 0's.
-We usually call $M\in\mathbb{M}_{n,K}$ a \emph{membership matrix} with $M_{ic_i}=1$.
-Note that $M$ contains the same information as $\mathbf{c}$, and it's introduced to facilitate the discussion of spectral methods.
+We usually call $M\in\mathbb{M}_{n,K}$ a \emph{membership matrix} with $M_{ic_i}=1$ for node $i$ with community label $c_i$.
+Note that $M$ contains the same information as $\mathbf{c}$, and is only introduced to facilitate the discussion.